Monday, March 30, 2026

 Fish Bowl by Kero Kero Bonito, added 11th February 2018

 The lyrics are delivered so casually, but YES I do pine for the sea, and I haven’t even thought about what I’d do if I reach the ocean.
 Songs like this inject a bit wonder into the mundane.
-It reminds me that to (try) to stay humble enough to see my reflection within a goldfish.
+It reminds me to (try to) stay humble enough to see my reflection in a goldfish.

 Flamingo by Kero Kero Bonito, added 11th February 2018